 \subsection{Four-Tank System}

-We also evaluate the architectures on the Quadruple Tank benchmark, already used for \dISS{}-GRU network validation in~\cite{bonassi_stability_2021}.
+We also evaluate the architectures on the Four-Tank benchmark, already used for \dISS{}-GRU network validation in~\cite{bonassi_stability_2021}.
 The task is to model the water level of the lower tank ($y$) given two input pump flow rates ($\boldsymbol{u}$), constituting a multiple-input single-output problem.
-A $25,\!000$-step MPRS trajectory with a sampling time of $15$ s was partitioned into $10$ blocks, randomly assigned to training ($80\%$) or validation ($20\%$) sets.
-Windowing these blocks into subsequences of length $500$ (with $50\%$ overlap) yielded $\abs{\mathcal{D}_{\mathrm{tr}}} = 77$ and $\abs{\mathcal{D}_{\mathrm{val}}} = 18$ subsequences.
-Then, an independent test trajectory ($\abs{\mathcal{D}_{\mathrm{tst}}} = 1$) of $5000$ steps was generated.
+A $25,\!000$-step MPRS trajectory with a sampling time of $15$ s is partitioned into $10$ blocks.
+To assess the robustness of the results, we repeat the training and validation phases for all $45$ possible combinations of these blocks, selecting $8$ blocks for training and $2$ for validation in each run.
+Windowing these blocks into subsequences of length $500$ (with $50\%$ overlap) practically yields $\abs{\mathcal{D}_{\mathrm{tr}}} = 77$ and $\abs{\mathcal{D}_{\mathrm{val}}} = 18$ subsequences.
+Then, an independent test trajectory ($\abs{\mathcal{D}_{\mathrm{tst}}} = 1$) of $5000$ steps is generated.
 To assess performance under realistic conditions, we add white Gaussian noise to the output measurements with a signal-to-noise ratio of $100$ (i.e., $20$ dB).
 We employ a 3-layer architecture with $n_{\hiddenunits}^{(l)}=7$ units per layer for both the CFN and DGN to match the \dISS{}-GRU model in~\cite{bonassi_stability_2021}, and use a mini-batch size of $\minibatch = 25$.
-The models demonstrate remarkable performance on $\mathcal{D}_{\mathrm{tst}}$ for this task as well (see~\figurename~\ref{fig:realizations}).
-The CFN attains a $\fit{}$ of $94.8\%$, while the DGN follows closely with $93.4\%$; notably, if we do not consider the first $N_{\mathrm{w}}$ steps of transient in the $\fit{}$ calculation, we obtain $96.8\%$ for the CFN and $95.1\%$ for the DGN.
+The models demonstrate remarkable performance on $\mathcal{D}_{\mathrm{tst}}$ for this task as well (see~\figurename~\ref{fig:realizations}, where the realization corresponding to the median $\fit{}$ performance is shown).
+The aggregate results, reported as mean $\pm$ standard deviation, confirm the high robustness of the proposed models.
+Specifically, the CFN attains an average $\fit{}$ of $94.03\% \pm 0.21\%$, while the DGN follows with $92.55\% \pm 0.19\%$; notably, if the first $N_{\mathrm{w}}$ transient steps are excluded from the $\fit{}$ calculation, we obtain $96.22\% \pm 0.19\%$ for the CFN and $95.50\% \pm 0.22\%$ for the DGN.
 We compare these against the \dISS{}-GRU baseline reported in~\cite{bonassi_stability_2021}, obtained with a stability-promoting augmented loss strategy.
 Although this baseline achieved a $\fit{}$ of $97.0\%$, it is crucial to note that it was trained and tested with different data from the same system.